dklevakin/ai-map/doc/adr/0001-static-single-file-architecture.md

 - ✅ Cloudflare Pages and GitHub Pages deployments still work after adding a lightweight build step, even when the site lives under a project subpath.
 - ⚠️ Editors must run the build or rely on CI; documentation now includes instructions for the new pipeline.
 - ⚠️ Logo fetching depends on external providers; fallbacks must be maintained for reliability.
+- ✅ Local preference storage is wrapped in guards so browsers that block `localStorage` still render the SPA instead of failing during boot.